grub4dos/ntloader/README.md

 ### mkinitrd
 `mkinitrd` is a tool to create the `initrd.cpio` file.
-You can use it to create a custom initrd file with bootmgr from other Windows versions.
+You can use it to create a custom initrd file using bootmgr from other Windows versions.
 You can also use `cpio` to create the initrd file.
 ```
 # Create initrd.cpio with files from rootfs directory
 mkinitrd.exe rootfs initrd.cpio
-# Create initrd.cpio using linux utils 'find' and 'cpio'
+# Create initrd.cpio using linux utilities 'find' and 'cpio'
 find * | cpio -o -H newc > ../initrd.cpio
 ```

 ### bcd.bat
 `bcd.bat` is a batch script to create the BCD file.
-Do not edit it if you don't know how NTloader works.
+Do not edit it unless you know how NTloader works.

 <div style="page-break-after: always;"></div>